AdGuard vs. Adblock Plus 2025: One Blocks More Than Just Ads

 • Open-source software allows for custom filtering and community-based support

-• Provides no protection against trackers
+• Free version provides no protection against trackers

 We love AdGuard’s evergreen plan, which lets you pay once and use it forever.
 That means you'll have access to advanced security features for Windows, like parental controls.
 We also love the prebuilt block lists Adblock Plus provides, which help you filter as much or as little as you want.
 Adblock Plus is an easy-to-use, set-and-forget ad blocker.